monarch-initiative/SvAnna/docs/bndannotations.rst

-**Large deletion**
+**'Twisted' deletion**

 The following call represents a 34 million bp deletion on chromosome 15.
 In practice, calls such as this of very large deletions may be artefacts.
+The orientations of the rejoined chromosomal segments have different orientations, for which reason we call this a twisted deletion.

-.. list-table:: Excerpt of the two VCF lines that describe a translocation
+.. list-table:: Excerpt of the two VCF lines that describe a twisted deletion
    :widths: 25 25 50 50 50 50
    :header-rows: 1